zoom-care/candidate-project-qa-automation/README.md

 ### TC 1 : Verify Want Care Location Selector (Automated)

 - Navigate to page https://www.zoomcare.com/schedule.
 - Verify the location selector is present with text "Want care in @Location".
-Here @Location will be according to you local zip code.
+Here @Location will be according to your local zip code.
-- Click on the link and it should open a popup with all nearby locations options.
+- Click on the link and it should open a popup with all nearby location options.
 - The popup should contain "Use my location" option.
-- It should also contain a input text box to enter city on zip.
+- It should also contain a input text box to enter city or zipcode.
 - Enter a zip code Ex 97124 .
 The popup should display a dropdown with available address.
 - The page should be updated with the selected location.
-If available clinic/provider/appointment is present then that details should be displayed.
+If available clinic/provider/appointment is present then corresponding details should be displayed.

 ### TC 2 : Verify Care Selector Popover (Automated)

 - Navigate to page https://www.zoomcare.com/schedule.
 - Verify Care Selector popover is present and Illness/Injury is selected by default.
-- Click on the selector and verify the popup with all the care selector options are displayed.
-It should have following options Illness/Injury", "Adult COVID-19 Screening","Pediatric COVID-19 Screening","Primary Care","Family Medicine","Emergency Care", "Sports Physical","Mental Health Meds & More","Mental Health Talk Therapy","X-Ray & Imaging","Dermatology","Women's Health (Gynecology)","Orthopedics","Podiatry","Chiropractic","Physical Therapy".
+- Click on the selector and verify a popup with all the care selector options are displayed.
+It should have following options "Illness/Injury", "Adult COVID-19 Screening","Pediatric COVID-19 Screening","Primary Care","Family Medicine","Emergency Care", "Sports Physical","Mental Health Meds & More","Mental Health Talk Therapy","X-Ray & Imaging","Dermatology","Women's Health (Gynecology)","Orthopedics","Podiatry","Chiropractic","Physical Therapy".
 - Select any one care Ex.
 Primary Care.
 - Page should be updated with "Primary Care" in the Care Selector popover.
-- If available clinic/provider/appointment is present then that details should be displayed.
+- If available clinic/provider/appointment is present then corresponding details should be displayed.

 ### TC 3 : Verify Date Selector